Thulaa123/route-generator-nextjs/README.md

 ## 📜 Usage

-After installation, you can use the generate-route script to quickly generate routes and components.
+After installation, you can use the generate-route script to quickly generate routes.

 ## Generating a Route

-Run the following command to create a new route and component:
+Run the following command to create a new route:

 ```
 npm run generate-route -- -n "Page Name" -r "/page-route" -p "path/to/folder" -l "LayoutName"